Retirement Planning for All of Life's Stages

 The law imposes a 10% tax penalty on early withdrawals.
 Additionally, you incur a tax penalty for withdrawing your money before you turn 59 1/2, unless your withdrawal meets one of the standard exceptions.

 What is the Annual Deadline for Contributing to My Traditional or Roth IRA?

-You can make annual contributions to a traditional or Roth IRA from January 1 through the tax-filing deadline (excluding extensions) for the contribution year, generally April 15.
-For example, year 2015 contributions can be made from January 1, 2015 through April 15, 2016.
+You can make annual contributions to a Traditional or Roth IRA from January 1 until the tax-filing deadline for the contribution year, which is usually April 15.

 Before investing, consider the funds' investment objectives, risks, charges and expenses.
 Contact State Farm VP Management Corp (800-447-4930) for a prospectus or summary prospectus containing this and other information.
 Read it carefully.